mpechner/AWS_utilities/README.md

 # AWS_utilities
-Usefull plus I want to learn how to use github actions
+Usefull code plus I want to learn how to use github actions.
+So I hope to purposely break things to invoke dependbot and actions in general.